 Cosmetic procedures are gaining popularity with Aussie men according to anecdotal evidence from the ASPS but the number of men in the Middle East undergoing procedures is said to be more than double the international rate.
 Arabian Business reports 25-30% of one facial practice doctor’s clients were men.

 The Middle East isn’t the only region in Asia to see a boom in cosmetic surgery.
 The rising middle-class in China has helped it become the country with the most amount of people undergoing cosmetic procedures in Asia.
 Japan, South Korea and Taiwan come next, as reported by Investvine.

 While those residing in Asia seek enhancements to their appearance, hospitals and cosmetic surgery clinics in south-east Asia are looking to become hubs for medical tourism.
 Although some procedures can be cheaper in countries such as the Philippines when compared to Australia, Europe and the US, complications from unsatisfactory procedures in a foreign country can become much more expensive to correct later in life.
-An announcement by private health insurer NIB stating they would cover overseas surgical procedures caused a stir among health professionals in Australia with the Australian Society of Plastic Surgeons strongly urging caution on this recent trend.
+An announcement by private health insurer NIB stating they would cover overseas surgical procedures caused a stir among health professionals in Australia with the ASPS strongly urging caution on this recent trend.
 The Sydney Morning Herald reports the figure of 8 million people travelling overseas for procedures is growing 15-25% a year.

 Breast Enlargements with Fat Transfer